mopidy/mopidy/docs/api/architecture.rst

 Backends
 ========

-The backends are organized as a set of providers with responsiblity for separate sets of functionality, similar to the core actor.
+The backends are organized as a set of providers with responsibility for separate sets of functionality, similar to the core actor.

 Anything specific to i.e. Spotify integration or local storage is contained in